Mathématique: Chapter 4

 “What?”

 “What if I were dying.
 Right now.
-What if my heart stopped and I needed a fucking defibrillator?”
-Rush’s eyes were dark.
-He took a step toward Young.
+What if my heart stopped and I needed a fuckin’ defibrillator.”

 “Um—”

-“I can see from your expression that you’re confused about what’s happening, so I’ll tell you.
+“I can see you’re confused about what’s happening, so I’ll explain.
 I’m constructing an argument.
-Not an argument in the colloquial sense, but rather in a formal sense, meaning that it’s based on premises, includes a method of reasoning, and it has a conclusion or a fucking salient point.
+Not an argument in the colloquial sense, but an argument in the formal sense, meaning it’s based on premises, includes a method of reasoning, and it has a conclusion or a fuckin’ salient point.
 I skipped defining a premise, because I thought it was obvious given the events of this evening, but I’ll do it for you now.
-One,” Rush snapped, holding up a finger, “I work nearly unceasingly on a problem of such magnitude and scope that it took ten years to even understand there was a problem in the first place.
-Two,” he paused to take a breath and flexed his hand in a circular motion, coming up with a second finger, “this problem is of enough tactical import to move me to the top of the priority queue vis-à-vis ‘minds from which the Lucian Alliance would like rip information’.
-And three, as are most problems of great tactical importance, this one is time sensitive.”
+One.”
+Rush held up a finger.
+“I work nearly unceasingly on a problem of such magnitude and scope that it took ten years to understand there was a problem in the first place.
+Two,” he flexed his hand in a circular motion, coming up with a second finger, “this problem is of enough tactical import to move me to the top of the priority queue vis-à-vis ‘minds from which the Lucian Alliance would like rip information’.
+And three,” he added a third finger, “as are most problems of great tactical importance, this one is time sensitive.”

-Young crossed his arms, tightened his jaw, and leaned against the wall, giving Rush a skeptical look.
+Young crossed his arms, locked his jaw, and leaned into the wall.

-“Moving on,” Rush said, with an hysterical gilt on his rising pitch, “my argument is going to be inductive because the conclusion is not a logical consequence of my premises but is merely supported by them.
-As far as methodology goes, my choice,” he said, punctuating the words with a fluid inward curl and stop of his fingers, “was an argument by analogy.”
+“Moving on,” Rush said, his pitch rising, “my argument is inductive because the conclusion’s not a logical consequence of my premises but merely supported by them.
+As far as methodology goes, my choice,” he punctuated the word with a fluid inward curl and stop of his fingers, “is an argument by analogy.”

-Young decided that this seemed like an awful lot of effort to go to just to make him feel stupid, or inadequate, or shortsighted.
-More and more, it was starting to seem like Rush was upset.
-Which was—well, it made a lot of sense.
+This seemed like an awful lot of effort just to make Young feel stupid, or inadequate, or shortsighted.
+More and more, it seemed like Rush was upset.
+Which’d make a hell of a lot of sense.

 The guy’d been dragged out of his apartment at gunpoint and injected with alien tech in the span of about five minutes.

 “And hence,” Rush said, his voice cracking on the word, “the fucking defibrillator.
-The validity of my analogy is based on the utility provided to me, were I dying, by a defibrillator, which would be about as fucking high as one could really get in terms of utility.
-Were I dying, I’m fairly certain you would find a way to save my miserable fucking life without giving the Lucian Alliance a chance to abduct me, so I’m therefore certain—”
+The validity of my analogy is based on the utility provided to me, were I dying, by a defibrillator, which would be about as fuckin’ high as one could get in terms of utility.
+Were I dying, I’m certain you’d find a way to save my miserable fuckin’ life so I’m therefore certain—”

 Yup.
-This was definitely Rush having some kind of meltdown.
-And really, who could blame the guy?
+This was his math professor neighbor having some a meltdown.
+Who could blame the guy?

 “You want a glass of water or something?”
 Young asked, trying to be sensitive.

 Rush plowed over him.
-“I’m certain that you can find a way to get me a fucking computer, which I require to do my work.”
+“I’m certain y’can find a way to get me a fuckin’ computer, which I require to—”

-“And don’t fucking say ‘Rush’ in that infinitely reasonable manner; it’s infuriating if you want to know—the idea that you could ever understand the existential horror of a hidden lock is ridiculous.
-Cryptography drives the ungrounded insane.”
+“An’ don’t fuckin’ say ‘Rush’ in that infinitely reasonable manner; it’s infuriating if y’want to know.
+The idea that you could ever understand the existential horror of a concealed lock is ridiculous.
+Cryptography drives the ungrounded mad.”

-“Yeah, I’m getting that,” Young murmured, threading his way painfully back towards his kitchen.
-“Come on.
-Let’s drink some water.”
+“Yeah, I’m getting that,” Young muttered, threading his way painfully back towards his kitchen.
+“C’mon.”

 “Turing poisoned himself.
 Gödel starved to death because he thought he was being poisoned.
-Systems that cannot demonstrate their own consistency, that are true but unprovable it’s—they are—fucking torture; they just exist like that—in other systems you can drill down and down reducing things to approximations, biology falling to chemistry falling to physics falling to mathematics—”
+Systems that cannot demonstrate their own consistency are fuckin’ torture; they exist like that—in other systems you can drill down, reducing to approximation, biology falling to chemistry falling to physics falling to mathematics—”

-Rush was actually holding onto the doorframe, not looking at Young.
+Rush gripped the doorframe, not looking at Young.

 Young filled a glass with water.

 “They knew that.
 How could they not, being what they were?
 Who they were.
-The lock is mathematical and not layered on but built in.
+The lock is mathematical.
+Not layered on but built in.
 Integral.
 It—”

 Rush stopped talking.
 He stared at Young.